haninisrina/SQL_Project_Data_Job_Analysis/project_sql.md

 **🔍 Key Insights from the "Skills" Column** </br>
-Insights on the Top 10 Most In-Demand Data Analyst Skills  </br>
+<p> Insights on the Top 10 Most In-Demand Data Analyst Skills  </br>

 📌 SQL (7,291 job postings) → Still the #1 SkillSQL remains the most in-demand skill for data analysts, proving that database querying and management are fundamental in this field.Although demand has decreased compared to previous data, SQL remains a must-have skill for any data analyst.